 CPS110 Algorithms to Machines: A Survey of Computer Science (4)

 Introduces study of computer science for nonmajor.
 Topics include nature of algorithms, data representation, computer architecture, expression of algorithms in modern programming languages and translation of programs into machine language.
-Also history of computing, artifical intelligence and social impact of computing.
+Also history of computing, artificial intelligence and social impact of computing.
 Laboratory work introduces principles of computing through inquiry-based approach.
 Students complete significant programming project to control simple robot.
 Core lab option for students entering before fall 2009.
 Lab fee.

 CPS121 Introduction to Programming (4)